fatfingers23/citro2d-project-template/README.md

 # citro2d-project-template
 This is an easy to use template for playing around with my work on [citro3d-rs](https://github.com/fatfingers23/citro3d-rs) to implement [citro2d](https://github.com/devkitPro/citro2d) with a safe Rust wrapper.
+At this moment you can only really draw 2D shapes, but the plan is to have a safe wrapper for all of citro2d.

 The main is a direct copy of the [2d_shapes example](https://github.com/devkitPro/3ds-examples/tree/master/graphics/gpu/2d_shapes), but in Rust.